 \begin{proposition}[Single-Layer Intractability] Let $f(\x)=\sum_{k=1}^K g_k(\x)\,\pi_k\,p_k(\x)$ be a Voronoi-gated sum node over $\X=\{X_1,\ldots,X_D\}$.
 Suppose each child is fully factorized, $p_k(\x)=\prod_{i=1}^D p_k^{(i)}(x_i)$.
 Then the partition function $ Z=\int f(\x)\,d\x=\sum_{k=1}^K \pi_k \int_{V_k} p_k(\x)\,d\x $ requires integrating $p_k$ over Voronoi cells $V_k$, which are convex polytopes with oblique boundaries.
 In general, $\int_{V_k}\prod_i p_k^{(i)}(x_i)\,d\x$ does not factor into a product of one-dimensional integrals. \end{proposition}

 \begin{remark}[] Definition~\ref{def:vt_sum} places centroids directly in the input space, which corresponds to an identity embedding.
 We can also use a learned embedding $\phi:\R^{|\X_S|}\to\R^d$ with centroids in $\R^d$ and gates $g_k(\x_S)=\mathbb{I}[\phi(\x_S)\in V_k]$.
-The negative results shows that the obstruction is the geometry of the gating regions rather than embedding complexity. \end{remark}
+The negative result shows that the obstruction is the geometry of the gating regions rather than embedding complexity. \end{remark}

+This establishes that the obstruction is already present before considering deeper circuits or more complex expert distributions.
 Exact tractable inference in smooth decomposable PCs rests on a simple recursion: integrals factor at product nodes because scopes are disjoint, and integrals distribute over sums because mixture weights are constant.
 Voronoi gating disrupts this recursion by introducing \emph{cell-restricted integrals} of the form $\int_{V_k} p_k(\x_S)\,d\x_S$.
 Even if $p_k$ factorizes across variables, the region $V_k$ generally does not, as its {\bf oblique facets couple variables that the circuit attempts to separate}.
 When applied to deep PCs (see appendix), Voronoi gating at multiple scopes induces intersections and projections of such polyhedral constraints across the circuit hierarchy, further preventing the bottom-up factorization needed for exact inference.
 This is the core incompatibility between geometric routing and circuit factorization.
 However, geometrically aligning the regions w.r.t a PC's variable decomposition can help retain tractability, as we show next.